CBSE Class 9 > Class 9 Notes > Social Studies (SST) > Short Answer Questions - Electoral Politics

 Ans: An election manifesto is a crucial document for political parties, outlining their proposed policies and actions if elected.
 Its importance includes:

-• Transparency: It informs voters about the party's intentions and plans.
+• Transparency: It informs voters about the party's intentions and plans in clear terms.

-• Accountability: Voters can hold parties responsible for their promises.
+• Accountability: Voters can hold parties responsible for their promises after the election.

-• Guidance: It helps voters make informed decisions based on the party's commitments.
+• Guidance: It helps voters make informed decisions based on the party's commitments and priorities.

-• Engagement: It encourages public discussion and debate on key issues.
+• Engagement: It encourages public discussion and debate on key issues by setting out a clear programme.

-Overall, an election manifesto serves as a roadmap for the party's governance and a tool for voters to assess their options.
+Overall, an election manifesto serves as a roadmap for the party's governance and a tool for voters to assess and compare parties before casting their votes.

 Q11.
 What is a reserved constituency?
 How does it strengthen democracy?
 [CBSE 2010]